Accelerating Quantum Eigensolver Algorithms With Machine Learning: Evaluation

 For \adapt{}, the MAE and MSE were \adapttenMAE and \adapttenMSE (for the 10\% set) and \adapttwentyMAE and \adapttwentyMSE (for the 20\% set), and for \qcels{}, these were \QCELStenMAE, \QCELStenMSE, \QCELStwentyMAE and \QCELStwentyMSE.
 These results indicate the need for a custom loss function, some feature weighting, and a validation stage with larger datasets, which we leave for future work.

 \paragraph{Optimal Hyperparameters Prediction Results. }

 \autoref{fig:tabl:hyperparams:adapt} and \autoref{fig:tabl:hyperparams:qcels} show the optimal hyperparameters found by \tool with each Hamiltonian (System col.) employing the two models above.
-Size col. is the number of terms in the system.
-The first row shows the default values of the implementation. \autoref{fig:tabl:hyperparams:adapt} shows the \adapt{}'s optimal hyperparameters, with col. A-J represents the predicted optimal hyperparameters values.
-Similarly, \autoref{fig:tabl:hyperparams:qcels} presents the optimal hyperparameters for the \qcels{} implementation in col. A-E. The value presented in \autoref{fig:tabl:hyperparams:adapt} for the predicted iter\_max was capped during execution\footnote{The platform automatically stopped the computation once the maximum number of shots, $10\,000\,000$, was reached.} to ensure that we do not have unlimited resources.
-In practice, the iter\_max has the same limit as with the default parameters (i.e. iter\_max=1e7/sampling\_shots; col. E and col. D). \autoref{tbl:size:vs:comp} shows the size (Size col.) and the compressed size (Comp. col.) of the Hamiltonians (System col.) used when querying the ML model during prediction, marking with an asterisk the open-source molecular Hamiltonians.
-Different cutoffs and compression rates were used for ML part than in the QE implementations.
-Consequentially, the sizes recorded in \autoref{tbl:size:vs:comp} are true only for the ML model.
+The first row shows the default values of the implementation. \autoref{fig:tabl:hyperparams:adapt} shows the \adapt{}'s optimal hyperparameters, with col. A-I represents the predicted optimal values of the hyperparameters.
+Similarly, \autoref{fig:tabl:hyperparams:qcels} presents the optimal values for the hyperparameters of the \qcels{} implementation in col. A-E. The value presented in \autoref{fig:tabl:hyperparams:adapt} for the predicted iter\_max was capped during execution\footnote{The platform automatically stopped the computation once the maximum number of shots, $10\,000\,000$, was reached.} to ensure that we do not have unlimited resources.
+In practice, the iter\_max has the same limit as with the default parameters (i.e. iter\_max=1e7/sampling\_shots using the values in col. E and col. D).

+The results in \autoref{fig:tabl:hyperparams:adapt} suggest that the optimisation opted to (sometimes) lower the performance of each iteration, resulting in less precise results per iteration but using more iterations overall by reducing (sometimes) sampling shots and increasing the atol, coeff\_cutoff and iter\_max.
+However, when the optimisation predicted both iter\_max and sampling\_shots at maximum values, ignoring their correlation, the execution was capped, resulting in fewer iterations in practice.
+The results in \autoref{fig:tabl:hyperparams:qcels} show that the optimisation favoured increasing the number of large coefficients (except for 20qubits\_01 and 20qubits\_03) using larger ham\_cutoff values and, hence, leaving fewer small coefficients.
+Further, the optimisation selected higher values for n\_z and delta\_t, with no clear preference for alpha.